LuiseFreese/blog/SP-Rest-or-Graph-when-to-use-what.md

   }
   ```

- as Body- make sure you replace the placeholder by Dynamic Content:
+ as body- make sure you replace the placeholder with Dynamic Content:

 ![send an http request to SharePoint](https://github.com/LuiseFreese/blog/blob/main/media/sharepointrest-or-graph/sendhttprequest.png)